Kiyoko Takeda

-Cho Kiyoko (June 20, 1917 – April 12, 2018), better known as Takeda Kiyoko (武田清子), was a Japanese scholar of the history of ideas.
+Cho Kiyoko (長清子, June 20, 1917 – April 12, 2018), better known as Takeda Kiyoko (武田清子), was a Japanese scholar of the history of ideas.
 In the 1950s, she contributed to the diplomacy that was hurt by World War II, aimed at restoring relations and understanding among Asian people, including Chinese, Filipino, Indian, and people of other Asian countries.
 She was the founder of the Social Studies Institute at the International Christian University (ICU) in Tokyo.
 Takeda Kiyoko was a professor emerita at ICU with a PhD in Literature from the University of Tokyo in 1961.

 Biography

-Takeda Kiyoko was born in Hyogo Prefecture, and after graduating from the Department of English Studies at Kobe College, she went to the United States in 1939 and studied at Olivet College as an exchange student.
+Takeda Kiyoko was born in Hyōgo Prefecture, and after graduating from the Department of English Studies at Kobe College, she went to the United States in 1939 and studied at Olivet College as an exchange student.
 When she finished Olivet, she extended her study abroad at Columbia University for two years, transferred to Union Theological Seminary in the City of New York Graduate School.
 Takeda's chance to move from Olivet University in Michigan to New York was that her teaching adviser M. Holmes Hartshorne, a scholar and translator for works by Kierkegaard and Immanuel Kant.
 Hartshorne introduced her to his own mentor Reinhold Niebuhr, and Takeda was invited to New York.
 Niebuhr and his wife Ursula took care of her as guardians when Japan and the United States opened up the war so that she could stay in the United States for further studies.
 Takeda was one of those students who were deported to Japan on a Swedish vessel on personnel exchange treaty.